 The presence of handicraft activities is more than discrete, while in the agricultural sector there are valid cattle breeding.

 Tigliole is an ancient town.
 There are documents that speak of it since 974, in 1041 and in 1095, deriving its name from the tilius tree, which was sacred among the Germanic peoples.

 Evidently, it was an area rich in forests of lime trees.
-Even today it is called Tigliolette a summit located between the localities Pianetti, Perosini and Canavese, favored by the proximity of the Triversa stream.
+Even today it is called Tigliolette a summit located between the localities Pianetti, Perosini and Canavese, favoured by the proximity of the Triversa stream.

 Another locality, at the current Pratomorone hamlet, already mentioned in 974 is Caspedengo (later Caspenzio or Scapenzio) where there was an ancient church (destroyed at the end of the eighteenth century and then rebuilt with a title to the Madonnina di Vulgo Scapenzo).

 However, these places should not be confused with the main town.

 In ancient times this consisted of two distinct centres, called the lower one, the other superior.
 The first disappeared as early as the fourteenth century and of it remains the magnificent trace of the Romanesque church of Saint Lorenzo, dating back to the period between the eleventh and twelfth centuries.
 The second corresponds to the current town.

 According to the historian Bordone, it is probable that originally Tigliole comprised a single territory, later articulated with the demographic increase and with the affirmation of various political dominions: Tigliolette and his castle depended on the Bishop of Asti since the mid-tenth century, while Tigliole and his castle in the twelfth century appear submitted to the Bishop of Pavia.